Building

 The Collateral Load is automatically included with

 the Gravity Loads in all Seismic calculations.
-A percentage of the Snow Load is also

-included if required by the Building Code and Snow conditions.
+Building Code and Snow conditions.

 From